spring-petclinic/spring-petclinic-reactive/README.md

 **✅ Navigate to your credentials**

-Locate the combo `Manage Organizations` on the top navigation.
-On the right side of your organization, click the elipsis (...) then `Manage Organizations`:
+Locate the combo `Organization: <Your email>` on the top navigation.
+On the right side of your organization, click the elipsis (...) then click your `<Your email>`.

 ![my-pic](https://github.com/datastaxdevs/shared-assets/blob/master/astra/organization-combo-1000.png?raw=true)

-You should be routed to the following, scrool down to the bottom of the page
+You should landed to the following screem.
+Scroll down to the bottom of the page to locate the `Service Account` in `Security Settings`

 ![my-pic](https://github.com/datastaxdevs/shared-assets/blob/master/astra/organization-home-1000.png?raw=true)